 Now grab those biscuits outa the oven.
 (Well, whenever they are done.)

 Want to hear another little secret of mine?
 When the biscuits come fresh outa the oven.
 I spray the tops with this Parkay Spray butter stuff.
-It gives them the slightest hint of buttery-goodness.
+It gives them a hint of buttery-goodness.
 You should be able to find this stuff in any ol’ grocery store in the same place you find the butta.
 (P.S.
 I’m not sponsored by them, I’m just a fan of this butter spray stuff.
 I’m a much bigger fan of real butta, but you know..)
 I suppose you could melt down a teaspoon or two of real butter and brush the tops too.
 It would probably only add a few calories per sandwich, but not sure about points.
 I think I’ll have to try it though.